Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

-In the signal compression field, a ``compression system" is a system that converts the signal to a bit stream at the encoder and reconstructs the signal from the bit stream at the decoder.
+In the signal compression field, a ``compression system" converts the signal to a bit stream at the encoder and reconstructs the signal from the bit stream at the decoder.
 The performance of such a system is measured in terms of the {\em reconstruction error vs. bit rate}.
-There are various papers reporting the effect of measurements quantization on the reconstruction error~\cite{Laska11_TSP_1bit,Dong14TIP}; however, these studies present their results in terms of reconstruction error {\em{vs.}} compression ratio, { rather than {\em{vs.}} bit rate}, because they do not consider the channel coding aspect, that is, converting the sequence of quantization code words into a low rate bit stream.
-This is the reason that there has been no comparison of performance between CS and classical image compression methods such as JPEG and JPEG2000 --- without a bit rate there is no way of meaningful comparison.
+There are various papers reporting the effect of measurement quantization on the reconstruction error~\cite{Laska11_TSP_1bit,Deng12TMM,Dong14TIP}; however, these studies present their results in terms of reconstruction error {\em{vs.}} compression ratio, {rather than {\em{vs.}} bit rate}.
+This is because they do not consider the {quantization and lossless} coding aspects, that is, converting the sequence of quantization codewords into a low rate bit stream.
+This is the main reason there has been no comparison of performance between CS and classical image compression methods such as JPEG and JPEG2000 --- without a bit rate there is no way of meaningful comparison.
+While we were preparing this work for publication we came across a deep learning inspired paper by Cui {\em et al.}~\cite{Cui18MM} (among other deep learning based methods), which also describes an end-to-end image compression system based on CS\footnote{The description in~\cite{Cui18MM} was not detailed enough to allow replication and comparison in our lab, but we highlight the main similarities and differences in the system design relative to our work.
+1) Cui {\em et al.}, like us, recognize that a random, or structurally random sensing matrix will not perform well in this application, and they use a neural network to train a sensing matrix.
+The histogram of measurements shows that most of the measurement energy is concentrated in a just a few measurements, similar to the effect of classical transforms like DCT or WHT, but without the computational advantages of the fast transforms.
+2) Cui {\em et al.}'s system, like ours, uses uniform quantization and arithmetic coding.
+Their system does seem to jointly optimize the compression ratio and the quantization step, but it has a neural network sub-module for improving the dequantization.
+The use of this module results in a modest improvement in PSNR about 0.4 dB.
+3) The reconstruction in Cui {\em et al.}'s system is done by a neural network, which is trained jointly with the sensing matrix and the dequantization correction sub-network.
+Consequently, unlike our system, their encoder and decoder seem to be tightly coupled.
+4) Cui {\em et al.}'s system works on blocks of 32x32 samples, unlike our system which operates on the whole image.
+A second decoding stage (\ie a second neural network) is used to eliminate blocking artifacts.
+This blocking may be because full frame training would require prohibitively large amount of training materials and computational resources.
+5) Cui {\em et al.} compare their results with other CS-based compression systems to which they added fixed length {lossless} coding.
+There is no comparison with standard image compression methods like JPEG or JPEG2000 as performed in this paper.}.